 ITEM 1.
-Rescind 283-Chapter 11 and adopt the following new chapter in lieu thereof:
+Rescind 283-Chapter 12 and adopt the following new chapter in lieu thereof:

-CHAPTER 11

-IOWA TUITION GRANT PROGRAM-FOR-PROFIT INSTITUTIONS
+CHAPTER 12 IOWA TUITION GRANT PROGRAM

-283-11.1(256) Basis of aid.
-Assistance available under the for-profit Iowa tuition grant program is tuition-restricted and is also based on the financial metric and financial need of Iowa residents enrolled at for-profit eligible institutions.
+283-12.1(256) Basis of aid.
+Assistance available under the Iowa tuition grant program is tuition-restricted and is also based on the financial metric and financial need of Iowa residents enrolled at an accredited private institution.

-283-11.2(256) Definitions.
+283-12.2(256) Definitions.

-"Eligible institution" is a for-profit private institution that meets the criteria in Iowa Code section 256.183(3) and rule 283-11.5(256).
+"Accredited private institution" means a not-for-profit private institution that meets the criteria in Iowa Code section 256.183 and rule 283-12.5(256).